jkodevelop/webpack-sandbox/README.md

 There are multiple ways to tell webpack to split the codes.
 Only 2 options will be documented.

-A) First use `SplitChunksPlugin` add to webpack.config.js This is simplist, but webpack split has size limits
+A) One option is to use `SplitChunksPlugin` add to webpack.config.js This is simplist, but webpack split has size limits
 ```
 optimization: {